 So how do you apply this to travel?
-Personally, I don’t take long enough vacations to make it worth trying to shift schedules for a vacation.
+Personally, I don’t usually try to shift things on vacation.
 I usually just keep our same schedule on vacation as would have at home, so if we are visiting a time zone earlier than ours, then we are waking up an hour earlier while there.
 I have done this even since Brayden was a baby.

 - Reader Time Change Questions

 - Heather said… So sorry to be off the subject, but my question pertains to my 13 month old.
 She has been greatly affected by the time change, and is getting at least an hour less of sleep at night, as well as taking short (45 minute) naps in the morning and afternoon.
 Any ideas?
 Do you think it is all is b/c of the time change, or is something else going on?